ollypom/ee-jenkins/jenkins-slave/README.md

-# Jenkins Slave for Docker EE
+# TODO NEED TO UPDATE FOR DOCKER EE

 This repository will give you the Container images for 2 build jobs in Jenkins.
 1 to Build Images and 1 to deploy services.
 These jobs will build images from a github repo, and can the update a deployed service on a UCP cluster.